 Welcome New Members

-In August, DRC welcomed the following new members:
+In September and October, DRC welcomed the following new members:

-On August 19, 2019, Northern Specialty Potato was expelled from DRC for failing to communicate, which is a violation of section 3.03 of the DRC by-laws.
-At the time of expulsion, Jeremy Rood was the only responsibly connected party to this organization.
+On September 23, 2019, Les Aliments ALS Inc. / ALS Foods Inc. was expelled from DRC for failure to meet their financial obligations and failure to provide requested information in violation of section 1.5 of the DRC Trading Standards and section 3.03 of the DRC By-laws.
+At the time of expulsion, Annie Bertrand was the only responsibly connected party to this organization.

 DRC Membership: change in status

 As of October 31, the following organizations no longer hold a DRC membership:

 For details regarding a change in status, please contact the office.